 We will be running timing and scoring for best autonomous laps the full-sized 2.1 mile track.
 Any vehicle that can make the two mile lap is welcome to attempt.
 Awards will be given for top performers in each class, with competition classes (e.g. "full-sized vehicle", "gas-powered go-kart", "teleoperated", etc.) to be determined as the event unfolds.

-Comma.ai will be sponsoring a prize for "fastest full track by comma neo vehicle" -- details to follow.
+Comma.ai will be sponsoring a prize for "fastest full track by comma neo vehicle."
+More details are available!

 Udacity will be competing and sponsoring a prize for “fastest full track by an independent or small company team” and “fastest 1/10th scale lap".
 More details are available!